As well as being an advocate, the Holy Spirit will testify to Jesus and work in unbelievers to change their lives.

 The Role of Holy Spirit

 This teaching is about the Holy Spirit and we have some more details about the topic that Jesus began to explain two episodes ago in the second half of John 14.
-We come back to the title of the Spirit, John 16: 7 ‘the advocate’ which is also given in John 15: 26, and earlier on in the previous passage that we mentioned.
-Two episodes ago, I explained that this Greek word which is translated ‘advocate’ in the New International Version, has a wide range of meanings - three principal meanings that are helpful to us.
-The Holy Spirit is a helper, so he literally comes and strengthens us in our walk of faith.
-He helps us when we are weak, or in need of guidance, and he's there with us.
+We come back to the title of the Spirit, John 16: 7 ‘the advocate’ which is also given in John 15: 26, and earlier in the previous passage that we mentioned.
+Two episodes ago, I explained that this Greek word which is translated ‘advocate’ in the New International Version, has a wide range of meanings - three principal meanings that are helpful to us: the Holy Spirit is a helper, so he literally comes and strengthens us in our walk of faith; he helps us when we are weak, or in need of guidance; and he is there with us.
 Secondly, he is an encourager, so the Holy Spirit points things out to us, brings to our attention things that will encourage us, give us context, give us perspective on the things that we are facing in life.
 Thirdly, this advocate, this Holy Spirit, could be described as a mediator.
-That's a word very similar in English to ‘advocate’ connecting us to the Father and the Son, connecting us to God in heaven, speaking on our behalf, helping us to pray to God the Father in a meaningful sense.
+That is a word very similar in English to ‘advocate’ connecting us to the Father and the Son, connecting us to God in heaven, speaking on our behalf, helping us to pray to God the Father in a meaningful sense.
 This is a very powerful statement: he is the advocate.
-When the advocate comes, it says in John 15: 26 - and also we've got again the title the ‘Spirit of truth’ which we've seen in the earlier passage in John 14, John 16: 13.
+When the advocate comes, it says in John 15: 26 - and also we have got again the title the ‘Spirit of truth’ which we have seen in the earlier passage in John 14, John 16: 13.
 ‘But when he, the spirit of truth, comes he will guide you into all truth’.
 He reveals truth to us which is incredibly important.

 The Importance of Ascension

 Jesus points out in verse 7 that he will need to ascend to heaven before the Spirit comes.
 ‘It is for your good that I'm going away unless I go away the advocate will not come to you, but if I go I will send him to you.’
 Again, we mentioned two episodes ago, when looking at the second half of John 14, that the coming of the Spirit is closely connected with the departure of Jesus.
-The departure of Jesus is not just his death; it's actually his final departure from the earth, after a period of resurrection, as we'll study in our final series, Series 14.
-We'll study the resurrection appearances that took place over a number of weeks.
+The departure of Jesus is not just his death; it is actually his final departure from the earth, after a period of resurrection, as we will study in our final series, Series 14.
+We will study the resurrection appearances that took place over a number of weeks.
 Quite a lot of appearances are recorded on the first day, the day of resurrection, Easter Sunday.
 Then a number of appearances over a period of time, which amounts to approximately six weeks, or forty days, and Luke describes this in Acts 1.
-After the resurrection, there's a very specific moment when Jesus departs permanently from this earth.
+After the resurrection, there is a very specific moment when Jesus departs permanently from this earth.
 This can easily be underestimated in its significance.
-It's described very clearly in Acts 1: 9:
+It is described very clearly in Acts 1: 9:

 ‘After he said this, he was taken up before their very eyes, and a cloud hid him from their sight.’Acts 1:9, NIV